 In addition to the core subjects of English Language, English Literature, Mathematics, Biology, Chemistry, Physics, a modern foreign language, Physical Education and a short course in Religious Philosophy, pupils choose three subjects from the GCSE option blocks, making a total of 10.5 GCSE subjects.
+Some girls may take up to 13 GCSEs.

-If a pupil is to be withdrawn from examination entry in any subject, this will be done in consultation with the Head of Faculty, the Director of Teaching and Learning and, if appropriate, the Head of Learning Support.
+If a pupil is to be withdrawn from examination entry in any subject, this will be done in consultation with the Head of Faculty, the Director of Academic Operations and/or the Director of Teaching and Learning and, if appropriate, the Head of Learning Support.
 The pupil will continue to attend lessons under the supervision of the teacher for the remainder of the course, unless alternative arrangements are agreed.